zhixin9001/2021-SAA/note/tips.md

 - Kinesis Agent
     - stand-alone Java software application that offers an easy way to collect and send data to Kinesis Data Streams or Kinesis Firehose
 - kinesis vs SQS, real-time, prefer kinesis

+### Cloud Formation
+- Cloudformation template
+    - a blueprint for a stack
+- CloudFormation stack
+    - a set of AWS resources that are created and managed as a single unit when AWS CloudFormation instantiates a template
+- CloudFormation StackSet
+    - extends the functionality of stacks by enabling maintain stacks across multiple accounts and regions of an "AWS Organization"
 ### Others
 - AWS Glue
     - a fully managed extract, transform, and load (ETL) service